-"Prospects for Natural Gas Under Climate Policy Legislation: Will There Be a Boom in Gas Demand?," by Steven H. Levine, Frank C. Graves, and Metin Celebi, The Brattle Group, Inc., March 2010.
+"Prospects for Natural Gas Under Climate Policy Legislation: Will There Be a Boom in Gas Demand?" (with Steve Levine and Metin Celebi), The Brattle Group, Inc., March 2010.

-"Gas Price Volatility and Risk Management," with Steve Levine, Law Seminars International Rate Cases: Current Issues and Strategies, Las Vegas, NV, February 11, 2010.
+"Gas Price Volatility and Risk Management" (with Steve Levine), Law Seminars International Rate Cases: Current Issues and Strategies, Las Vegas, NV, February 11, 2010.

-"Hedging Effects of Wind on Retail Electric Supply Costs," with Julia Litvinova, The Electricity Journal, Volume 22, No. 10, December 2009.
+"Hedging Effects of Wind on Retail Electric Supply Costs" (with Julia Litvinova), The Electricity Journal, Vol. 22, No. 10, December 2009.